Giving Ada a Chance

 The noted absence of pointer arithmetic is very welcome: Access types in Ada are not a numeric type in any form.

 Perhaps these minor inconveniences are simply unavoidable consequences of integrating a low-level concept like pointers into higher-level language constructs.
+Despite the presence of many higher-level constructs such as ranges, fat-pointers and object-orientation, Ada is principally oriented around low-level concerns, which is a perfect segue into my second issue…

-The runtime - In addition to implementing Ada's standard library, it's responsible for a variety of runtime functions, such as performing range checks on constained types.
-Comprehensive knowledge of the Ada runtime and its structure is required for the implementation of even moderately high-level language constructs on a particular platform.
-I will admit being unaccustomed to being concerned with a language's runtime library when targeting bare-metal.
-I found the process of implementing my own runtime library for a bare-metal target to be particularly unintuitive.
-When beginning the CXOS project, my compiler did not ship with a suitable zero-footprint runtime library for the x86 platform.
-As a result I was forced to learn the process of implementing a bare-metal x86 runtime for myself.
+My compiler didn't ship with a suitable zero-footprint runtime library for the x86 platform.
+As a result I had to implement my own 'zero-footprint' runtime library.
+I found the process to be particularly unintuitive.
 The equivalent process of putting together the build pipeline and infrastructure for a bare-metal C environment is much more straightforward.
-The ability to make highly granular modifications to the language's runtime is extremely useful for deployments on platforms with limited resources or functionality, however the complicated nature of this process serves as a barrier to uptake that other language's may not have.
-This is by no means an insurmountable problem, albeit one that I found particularly confusing for a newcomer.
+The ability to make highly granular modifications to the language's runtime is extremely useful if you're targeting platforms with limited resources or functionality.
+However the complicated nature of this process serves as a barrier to uptake that other languages may not have.
+This is by no means an insurmountable problem, just something I found particularly confusing as a newcomer.

 I put together a comprehensive guide to setting up an Ada runtime library suitable for operating system development on the x86 platform, which can be viewed here.